gitops-community/website/docs/kit/README.md

 ![alt_text](/slides/0_More_to_GitOps_Than_Meets_the_Eye_18_GitOps=CD+COps.png "0_More_to_GitOps_Than_Meets_the_Eye_18_GitOps=CD+COps")

 (From [There's More to GitOps than Meets the Eye ](https://youtu.be/_pdZnVzQIwc)– Cornelia Davis)

+What do you GitOps?
+GitOps all the things!
+Don’t miss the stories and use cases in this kit from GitOps practitioners who are using GitOps for development, operations, and so much more!

+Cornelia Davis (see 1:50) gives a great overview of the evolution of GitOps from being mostly a delivery process to going beyond that into all areas of application development and operations.
+(From [There's More to GitOps than Meets the Eye ](https://youtu.be/_pdZnVzQIwc)– Cornelia Davis)

+Maya Kaczorowski adds that when you have everything “as code” with GitOps, you can make your code as automated and error-free as possible.
+With GitOps, you push a change to code that’s reviewed, and then you use automation to do the hard stuff of deploying, monitoring, etc. You also have a pipeline where devs only need to focus on developing their apps, and any operations or security control can be automatically verified or enforced as part of that pipeline.
+Teams have a clear separation of responsibilities.
+(From [Security and GitOps – Maya Kaczorowski (GitHub))](https://youtu.be/mneDm2ebl-g)

 ### The 4 Principles of GitOps